NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 And by the way, from where are these kernels included?
-Well NPB will combine the kernel of the version being generated, kernels present in the directory specified in "final_directory" and also kernels present in other meta-kernels, in case they are not present in the "final_directory".
+Well NPB will combine the kernel of the version being generated, kernels present in the directory specified in "bundle_directory" and also kernels present in other meta-kernels, in case they are not present in the "bundle_directory".

 Meta-kernel metadata